vivianmiranda/cocoa3_testing/README.md

     $(cocoa) cd ./Cocoa/
     $(cocoa) source setup_cocoa_installation_packages

-`Cocoa/` is the Cocoa main folder.
-The script `setup_cocoa_installation_packages` decompresses the data files and installs any remaining necessary packages.
-File decompression should only take a few minutes.
-On the other hand, package installation time ranges, depending on the installation method, from a few minutes (installation via Conda) to more than one hour (installation via Cocoa's internal cache).
+The script `setup_cocoa_installation_packages` decompresses the data files, which only takes a few minutes, and installs any remaining necessary packages.
+Typical package installation time ranges, depending on the installation method, from a few minutes (installation via Conda) to more than one hour (installation via Cocoa's internal cache).
+It is important to note that our scripts never install packages on `$HOME/.local`.
+All requirements for Cocoa are installed at

+    Cocoa/.local/bin
+    Cocoa/.local/include
+    Cocoa/.local/lib
+    Cocoa/.local/share

+This behavior is critical to enable users to work on multiple instances of Cocoa simultaneously.

 Finally, type

     $(cocoa) source compile_external_modules